Christian Walker Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 22nd-ranked team ERA across all league pitching staffs (4.52).
+- The Cardinals' 4.51 team ERA ranks 22nd among all league pitching staffs.

-- Cardinals pitchers combine to surrender 97 home runs (one per game), the least in baseball.
+- Cardinals pitchers combine to surrender 97 home runs (one per game), the least in the league.

-- In his most recent appearance on Friday, the lefty threw five innings against the Chicago Cubs, allowing one earned run while surrendering three hits.
+- In his last outing on Friday against the Chicago Cubs, the right-hander tossed six innings, allowing four earned runs while surrendering eight hits.

-- The 32-year-old has amassed an ERA of 4.67, with 8.8 strikeouts per nine innings, in 21 games this season.
-Opponents are batting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.